 Virtual/Remote LearningDue to the evolving COVID-19 situation, we have jump-started our online platform.
 We hope you can take advantage of this new feature — it's still in development, but we'll keep improving with your feedback!
 COVID-19 has affected all of our lives, including our ability to work.
 In order to support arts instructors working tirelessly to bring virtual classes to you, and to keep classes financially feasible for all participants, we are offering this special 2.5-hour workshop at a scaled rate of $10, $15, or $20 (registration below).
 Your contribution will help towards sustaining our non-profit organization during these difficult times and increasing our cultural offerings!
 We want you to be able to join in and feel good — If money is an issue, please E-Mail Margaux at Dancingoutloud@yahoo.com

-How to Join this WorkshopRegister before the workshop begins, making sure to include your correct E-Mail.
-(Registering at least a day early is encouraged & appreciated.)
-Upon completing your registration payment, you will automatically receive 2 E-Mails (from firstname.lastname@example.org), one with the payment receipt, and one with detailed participation notes & the Zoom info (we appreciate you not sharing the link).
+How to Join this WorkshopPlease kindly register at least 24 hours in advance of the workshop, so that we can have the time to gender balance the workshop.
+Please also make sure to include your correct E-Mail so that you receive the Zoom info.
+Upon completing your registration payment, you will automatically receive 2 E-Mails (from email@example.com), one with the payment receipt, and one with detailed participation notes & the Zoom info (we appreciate you not sharing the link).
 If you don't see these confirmation E-Mails within 1 to 2 minutes, please check your spam folder, or call us (617) 642-1444 for tech support, and we'll make sure you're all set!
 You can join the meeting up to 5 minutes early, to settle in and make sure your video and audio connection is working as expected.
 To create a sacred space, we will "close the doors" at 11:15 a.m., ensuring a good experience for all participants.
 Get ready to connect and experience from wherever you are!

 Official Rules & Tips for Zoom Workshops